Post Breakup Stages: What to Expect and How to Move Forward

 2. Emotional Numbness and Indifference: “Why Don’t I Feel Anything Anymore?”

-After the emotional rollercoaster of anger, sadness, and confusion, you wake up one day and feel nothing.
-You're numb, disconnected, and indifferent.
-It's like you've lost the ability to feel anything, good or bad.
-This feeling of emptiness after a breakup can be unsettling, but it's a standard part of the grief process.
+After riding the emotional rollercoaster through anger, sadness, and confusion, you might wake up one day to find yourself feeling completely numb.
+You feel disconnected from everything around you, indifferent to the world, as though you’ve lost the ability to feel anything—good or bad.
+This unsettling sense of emptiness after a breakup is not unusual; in fact, it’s a shared milestone in the grief process.

 Why This Happens: